 I’m glad I didn’t give up on this chair and gave it a DIY try.
 It seems easier to just get rid of the downtrodden, but lifting it up to new life brings pure joy.

 Inspiring you is what it’s all about.
-Taking on this broken chair repair was something that brought me fulfillment and I’m delighted you are still here sharing it with me.
+Taking on this broken chair repair was something that brought me fulfillment.
+I’m delighted you are still here sharing it with me.